 Stealing of wives

-Wait!
-This is not the infidelity that you might be thinking about, but a very significant annual festival in the Wodaabe tribe of Niger.
-Here, men were made for stealing each other’s wives.
-The first marriage is arranged by their parents during infancy.
+In Niger, the Woodaabe tribe practices some creepy wife swapping, or what most people would chacterize as wife stealing.
+This is not some gamefication or a made-up story; it’s for real.
+Here is how they do it: the first marriage is arranged by their parents during infancy.
 These marriages are normally between cousins from the same lineage.
-After that, there follows the annual festivals whereby the Wodaabe men wear to impress, dance and hopefully steal a new wife.
+After that, there follows the annual festivals whereby the Wodaabe men wear to impress (example in the picture above), dance,and hopefully steal a new wife.
 If one is able to steal a wife undetected, they become socially recognized.If you asked me, I’d say there’s got to be some decent code in place for shenanigans!

 Chewa’s festival of the dead

 Chew is a Bantu tribe found in Malawi.
 When its tribe member dies, they wash the body according to the customs.
 The corpse is then taken to a sacred place for cleansing ceremony.
 The cleaning entails slitting of the throat and then pouring water through the insides of the corpse.
 The water is passed through until it comes out clean.
 It is then collected and used to cook a meal for the whole community.